Silicon Island

 Silicon Island is a man-made islet currently under reclamation off the southern coast of Penang Island in the Malaysian state of Penang.
 It is located 350 metre off the shoreline of Penang Island and lies within the jurisdiction of George Town.

 Although ongoing reclamation works for Silicon Island officially commenced in 2023, the project, part of the Penang South Islands (PSI) master plan, had been in planning since 2015, and faced delays due to socioeconomic concerns and political developments.
 Silicon Island will cover an area of 2300 acre and is intended to serve as an extension of the Bayan Lepas Free Industrial Zone (Bayan Lepas FIZ).
-Reclamation of the islet is targeted to be completed by 2032.
+Reclamation of the island is targeted to be completed by 2032.